Can I feed milk to my dog?

 The truth is that if it is ok for your pup to drink milk or not is not necessarily time-dependent.
 A large number of dogs out there do not produce the enzyme needed to digest lactose.

-Can my dog become lactose-intolerant?
+Can I feed milk to my dog or can my dog become lactose-intolerant?

 So we have puppies producing lactose.
 But this ability wears out when they grow older.
 It is at this point where dogs develop lactose intolerance.
 The symptoms of lactose intolerance in dogs are usually the same manifested by humans.